 |Replicant (Android based)||Yes||No|

-Regardless of which OS the handset actually ships with — spoiler: it’ll be whichever one is in the best state by Q1 2020 — owners WILL be able to download and boot in to any OS they choose both internally and from an microSD card.
+Regardless of which OS the handset actually ships with — spoiler: it’ll be whichever one is in the best state in Q1 2020 — owners WILL be able to download and boot in to any OS they choose, internally and from an microSD card.

-I’m super excited for the PinePhone, and not just because it’s cheap.
-Like the Pinebook and Pinebook Pro laptops, the PinePhone will help put mobile Linux into the pockets of people who might otherwise have never tried.
+I’m super excited for the PinePhone and not just because it’s cheap.
+Like the Pinebook and Pinebook Pro laptops, the PinePhone is going help put mobile Linux into the pockets of people who might otherwise have never tried it.

-The experience will be rough, things won’t be glamorous, and there is going to be a major app gap for most.
+The experience will be rough, things won’t be glamorous, and there is going to be a major app gap for quite a while.

-But that’s sort of why this (and the Librem 5) are exciting: they’re the foundation on which a different approach to mobile computing can be built.
+But that’s sort of why this phones so exciting: it’s the foundation on which many different approaches to mobile computing can be built.